Child Advocacy Council

 (Lake Area Ministries Benevolence)

-The LAMB House office and thrift shop are located at 50 Illinois Street N.E.
-Camdenton.
+The LAMB House office and thrift shop are located at 93 Morgan Street, Camdenton.
 Proceeds from the thrift shop help fund its many programs.
 The thrift shop is open Monday-Friday from 9:30 am to 1:00 pm and on Saturdays from 9:30 am to noon.
 Call the LAMB House office at 573-346-2168.

 Donations of food, clothing, linens, and small household items are most welcome.
 Monetary donations are also gratefully accepted.

-St. Anthony parishioners volunteer in the thrift shop on the 3rd and 4th Mondays of the month.
+St. Anthony parishioners volunteer in the thrift shop three days each month; on the 3rd and 4th Mondays and the 1st Friday of the month.
 We sort clothes, wait on customers and straighten up the merchandise.

 Missouri Catholic Conference